matthieugras/cppmon/README.md

 ## CPPMon

-A monitor for metric first-order temporal properties written in C++.
+A monitor for metric first-order temporal properties, written in C++.

 ### Build instructions